Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Introduction

 \begin{itemize} \item \textbf{Actors:} The cast expands from human developers to a hybrid team of human ``Agent Coaches'' and specialized software agents. \item \textbf{Processes:} Ad-hoc prompting gives way to structured, repeatable engineering activities that govern human-agent collaborations. \item \textbf{Artifacts:} Transient, informal prompts are replaced by durable machine-readable structured artifacts that serve as contracts and institutional memory, including not only human-authored briefs (BriefingScript) but also agent-generated Consultation Request Packs (CRPs) for invoking human expertise. \item \textbf{Tools:} The traditional all-in-one human-centric Integrated Development Environment (IDE) is replaced by specialized workbenches designed for the distinct needs and strengths of humans and agents. \end{itemize}

 The traditional IDE is ill-equipped for this new era.
 As the central tooling pillar, SASE proposes two distinct, purpose-built environments.

 \begin{itemize} \item The \textbf{Agent Command Environment (ACE)} is the command center for the human ``Agent Coach.''
-It is a workbench optimized for human cognition, enabling strategic tasks like specifying intent, orchestrating complex workflows, and reviewing evidence-backed results, while offering full observability into agent activities and associated costs. \item The \textbf{Agent Execution Environment (AEE)} is the agents' world, a digital workbench optimized for their unique capabilities, such as high-speed computation, massive parallelism, and tireless, repetitive execution--far exceeding the limitations of human cognition and stamina. \end{itemize}
+It is a workbench optimized for human cognition, enabling strategic tasks like specifying intent, orchestrating complex workflows, and reviewing evidence-backed results, while offering full observability into agent activities and associated costs. \item The \textbf{Agent Execution Environment (AEE)} is the agents' world, a digital workbench optimized for their unique capabilities, such as high-speed computation, massive parallelism, and tireless, repetitive execution, capabilities that far exceed the limitations of human cognition and stamina. \end{itemize}

-The interaction between these two environments is not a monologue of informal chat, but a structured dialogue managed through a series of explicit, version-controlled, machine-readable, structured living artifacts that enable new processes for our new actors.
-While the human initiates the conversation with the \textbf{BriefingScript} (mission plan), \textbf{LoopScript} (workflow playbook), and \textbf{MentorScript} (best-practices guide), this is not a static handoff.
-The agent responds and continues the dialogue by generating its own formal artifacts—the \textbf{Consultation Request Pack (GRP)} to consult with humans for expertise and the \textbf{Merge-Readiness Pack (MRP)} to present a final, evidence-backed deliverable.
-The loop is then completed when humans respond with \textbf{Version Controlled Resolutions (VCRs)}, auditable artifacts that formally address each GRP or MRP, ensuring that the entire collaboration is a continuous and traceable conversation.
-This interactive dialogue, and the ongoing loop of structured clarification and feedback is captured as versioned updates to these core artifacts.
-This ensures that they are living documents that always reflect the complete and current shared understanding of tasks, processes, and a team's collective wisdom and tribal agreements, transforming agentic SE from a craft into a true engineering discipline.
+Rather than a monologue of informal chat, the interaction between these two environments is a structured dialogue carried by explicit, version-controlled artifacts.
+Humans initiate the dialogue with the \textbf{BriefingScript} (mission plan), \textbf{LoopScript} (workflow playbook), and \textbf{MentorScript} (best-practices guide), but the exchange is not a static handoff.
+Agents continue it by generating their own formal artifacts: the \textbf{Consultation Request Pack (CRP)} to request human expertise and the \textbf{Merge-Readiness Pack (MRP)} to present a final, evidence-backed deliverable.
+Humans then respond with \textbf{Version Controlled Resolutions (VCRs)}, auditable artifacts that formally address each CRP or MRP.
+Versioned updates to these artifacts capture clarification and feedback over time, keeping the shared understanding of tasks, processes, and team norms current.
+In this way, SASE turns agentic SE from an informal craft into a disciplined engineering practice.